jakartaee/specifications/platform/11/_index.md

 <!-- List here -->
 * Support for Java Records
 * Support for Virtual Threads
-* Possible additions (under discussion):
 * Jakarta Data 1.0
-  * Jakarta MVC 3.0
-  * Jakarta NoSQL 1.0

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->
 * Prune ManagedBeans
-* Remove use of SecurityManager
+* Remove all use of SecurityManager
 * Remove all optional specifications

 ### Minimum Java SE Version